 After the 2024 review, comes the challenge of the 2025 resolutions!

-As you know, ideas are not lacking in my head but as my grandmother used to say "you can't do everything"!
+As you know, ideas are not lacking in my head but as my grandmother used to say, "you can’t do everything"!
 One of the biggest challenges will therefore be to choose because too many ideas, desires, and resolutions paralyze.
 So we sorted things out and above all I took the time to refocus on the values and principles that guided the opening of the shop and our workshop.

 I took the time to note what was very important to me, what made me happy...